iandelahorne/eve-sdeloader/README.md

 # Current status

-I won't even call this alpha, it can currently import the `invtypes` table.
+Under development.
+Almost all tables except for universe and translations are imported.
+A full import currently takes about 3.5 minutes.
+The [TODO](TODO.md) file attempts to keep track of project status.

 Currently tested on Go 1.9 with Postgres 9.6, but it probably works all the way back to 8.4.

 # Usage